-A. The Agency Official shall provide the signatory parties with an Annual Report in February of each year summarizing all projects that were reviewed under this Agreement, and if requested by the signatory party, shall schedule a meeting with them to discuss the Report.
+A. The Agency Official shall provide the signatory parties with an Annual Report in February of each year summarizing all projects that were reviewed under this PA, notify signatory parties of any programs that may have been authorized during the reporting period, and whether undertakings covered by newly authorized programs are activities compatible (or not) with the PA, and if requested by the signatory party, shall schedule a meeting with them to discuss the Report.
 Data for the Annual Report may be derived from HEROS.

-- B. This Annual Report shall include: - 1.
-A list of projects that used the Exclusions in Stipulation II and Appendix A of the Agreement to conclude Section 106 without further consultation, categorized by street address (or name) and town, city, etc. and Exclusions used. - 2.
-Include a summary of staff and consultant training held. - 3.
-Staff and consultant training proposed for the following year. - 4.
-The views of the Agency Official or Responsible Entity regarding the effectiveness of the Programmatic Agreement and suggestions for additional actions that could be considered for inclusion in the Excluded Activities list. - C. Upon written request from one or more of the Signatories of the Agreement or once a year, HUD will conduct training workshops, or webinars to assist Agency Officials, Recipients, and consultants to understand the technical requirements of the Agreement.
+B. This Annual Report shall include:

+- A list of projects that used the Exclusions in Stipulation II and Appendix A of the PA to conclude Section 106 without further consultation, categorized by street address (or name) and town, city, etc. and Exclusions used. - 2.
+A summary of updates amendments made to Appendix D Chart of Program Applicability, if any. - 3.
+A summary of staff and consultant training held. - 4.
+A summary of staff and consultant training proposed for the following year. - 5.
+A summary of the views of the Agency Official or Responsible Entity regarding the effectiveness of the PA and suggestions for additional actions that could be considered for inclusion in the Excluded Activities list. - C. Upon a written request from one or more of the Signatories of the PA or once a year, HUD will conduct training workshops, or webinars to assist Agency Officials, Recipients, and consultants to understand the technical requirements of the PA.
 The SHPO will participate in the training workshops or webinars at the request of HUD, as available.